beling/book-pl/src/ch17-01-what-is-oo.md

 the struct remain private.
 This is important in this case because we want to ensure that whenever a value is added or removed from the list, the average is also updated.
-We do this by implementing `add`, `remove`, and `average` methods on the struct, as shown in listing 17-2:
+We do this by implementing `add`, `remove`, and `average` methods on the struct, as shown in Listing 17-2:

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch17-oop/listing-17-02/src/lib.rs:here}}